Buenaventura Valle Del Cauca Department, Colombia Travel Guide

 Plan your visit between July and The month of october for the best chance to see a species of baleen whale.
 This period is the peak season for this activity.

-Activities in nearby national parks and islands are possible year-round.
-However, you might find them easier during periods of slightly less intense rain, like January to March.
-Combining nature excursions with whale watching is popular in the peak season.
+Activities in nearby national parks and the islands are possible year-round.
+However, you might find them easier during times of slightly less intense rain, like January to March.
+Combining nature travels with whale watching is popular in the peak season.

 Peak whale watching.